What is business process excellence | Comidor

 What Are the Obstacles to Process Excellence?

 As with many things in life, goals are rarely achieved without the right drive.
-Once leaders and employees get the motivation to improve, that’s when sustained expansion can occur.
+Once leaders and employees get the motivation to improve, that’s when sustained growth can occur.
 However, even with the best intentions, achieving process excellence is much easier said than done.

 Process Excellence Obstacles | ComidorSome companies are overly optimistic about their existing processes.
-But unfortunately, looking at things through rose-colored lenses doesn’t allow leaders to recognize and acknowledge potential gaps that could be improved.
+Unfortunately, looking at things through rose-colored lenses doesn’t allow leaders to recognize and acknowledge potential gaps that could be improved.

 On the flip side, some management leaders are overly pessimistic about the investment they would need to improve their processes and are unsure about the ROI.
 If they believe that the ends may not justify the means, they are less likely to make any changes to their current processes.
-Unfortunately, sooner or later, the gaps in processes usually widen if they aren’t resolved or improved, leaving these companies lagging behind competitors who focus on process excellence.
+Unfortunately, sooner or later, the gaps in processes usually widen if they aren’t resolved or improved, leaving these companies lagging behind competitors who focus on business process excellence.

 What Are the Benefits of Process Excellence?